TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/network_editing/GTFS_utilities/GenerateTransitLinesfromGTFS.md

 Select the folder that conatins the GTFS feed files.

 ### Stop-to-Node File
 Select the *.csv file that contains Stop IDs and the corresponding Emme Node IDs.
 The default file format assumes that the first column is *Stop ID* and the second column is *Node ID*.
+More information on how to generate the Stop-to-Node file can be found [here](../GTFSEmmeNodeMap.md).

 ### TOOL OUTPUTS